Sandro Lima

-Sandro César Cordovil de Lima (born 28 October 1990) is a Brazilian professional football player who plays as a forward for Primeira Liga club Alverca.
+Sandro César Cordovil de Lima (born 28 October 1990) is a Brazilian professional football player who plays as a forward for Armenian Premier League club Ararat-Armenia.

 Career

 Sandro Lima made his professional debut in the Primeira Liga for Rio Ave on 1 September 2013 in a game against Arouca.

 On 19 June 2022, he joined Gwangju FC.

+On 2 July 2026, Armenian Premier League club Ararat-Armenia unveiled Lima as one of their summer signings.